How Hard Is It to Get Into Medical School in 2024?

 The best thing a high school student considering a medical career can do is plan to study frequently and effectively.
 Your first year in college can set the tone for your GPA, and preparing for the MCAT around halfway through your undergrad requires significant preparation.

 Is a 3.7 GPA good enough for medical school?
 Yes, a 3.7 GPA is generally considered competitive for medical school, especially if coupled with a strong MCAT score.
-The average GPA for med school applicants is around 3.6, and many schools expect a high GPA just to send secondaries to medical school applicants.
+The average GPA for med school applicants increased from around 3.6 in 2022/23 to 3.77 in the 2023/24 application cycle, and many schools expect a high GPA just to send secondaries to medical school applicants.

 If you choose an undergrad major including science coursework, you’ll get a head start on studying for the Medical College Admission Test (MCAT).
 You want to start studying for the MCAT well in advance.
 We recommend a 6 month study schedule leading up to the test date.